ddev/ddev/docs/content/users/usage/commands.md

 # Open your project’s base URL in the default browser
 ddev launch

-# Open MailHog in the default browser
+# Open Mailpit in the default browser
-ddev launch --mailhog
+ddev launch --mailpit

 # Open your project’s base URL appended with `temp/phpinfo.php`
 ddev launch temp/phpinfo.php